Any good tips for scanning Golf Tags on the course?

 A

-Armand posted about 7 years ago
+Armand posted over 7 years ago

 I thought the bunker shots would be automatically selected, similar to the fairway results of a drive.
 This doesn't seem to happen, so I'm always going in after the round and editting the shots to "fix" those things.
 It does help tremendously that I can recall all of my shots in a round even up to a week later (I only play once a week or so), so I know which shots were from the sand or from the fringe or first cut.